2 Corinthians 4

 7But we have this treasure in earthen vessels, that the excellency of the power may be of God, and not of us.
 8We are troubled on every side, yet not distressed; we are perplexed, but not in despair; 9Persecuted, but not forsaken; cast down, but not destroyed;

 The paradox is the point.
 If God chose to give the gospel to perfect, invincible people, the world might credit the messenger.
 “Look what a strong person can accomplish!”
 But He chose the weak.
 He chose the sick.
-He chose vessels so fragile they crack1.
+He chose vessels so fragile they crack.
 Why?
-So that when the gospel transforms a life, heals the broken, raises the spiritually dead - everyone knows it is not the power of the vessel.
-It is the power of what the vessel carries.
+So that when the gospel transforms a life, heals the broken, raises the spiritually dead - everyone knows the power belongs to what the vessel carries.

 Paul does not say “we are not troubled.”
 He is honest about the affliction.
 Troubled on every side.
 Perplexed.
 Persecuted.
 Cast down.
 But watch the second half of each clause: “not distressed,” “not in despair,” “not forsaken,” “not destroyed.”
 The affliction is real.
 The breaking is real.
 But so is the refusal to break completely.